 The fund aims to achieve the following outcomes:

-Grants of at least $50,000 are available for community groups to help secure a loan of the same value from a financier of choice.
-The grant will work as a cash security against the loan.
-The grant is to be repaid to Sustainability Victoria at the same time the loan is repaid to the financier, within 5 years.
+Grants of at least $30,000 are available for community groups to deliver community clean energy projects.
+The grant is to be repaid to Sustainability Victoria within 5 years.

 Co-contribution from the Applicant is required.
 A minimum of $1 must be provided by the applicant for every $5 in grant funding.
 This co-contribution can be either financial (cash) or in-kind.
 Up to 100% of the contribution can be in-kind and funding from other grant programs can be included towards the contribution.

-To be eligible to receive funding, grant applicants need to:
+To be eligible to receive funding, grant applicants must be a:

 We encourage applications from Aboriginal and Torres Strait Islander organisations and also co-operatives registered in Victoria.